1. Centralized / Shared Control of Money

-- You were able to log into the wallet without being prompted for your 2-factor token so you have no idea two-factor auth is enabled
+- You were able to log into the wallet without being prompted for your two-factor token so you have no idea two-factor auth is enabled

 - The wallet did not notify you about a possibly stale two-factor auth configuration even though months have passed

 - The wallet never notified you that an email address is not associated with the account